Materials-Consortia/OPTIMADE/optimade.rst

 API <https://jsonapi.org/format/1.0/#fetching-filtering>`__.
 The filter expression allows desired properties to be compared against search values; several such comparisons can be combined using the logical conjunctions AND, OR, NOT, and parentheses, with their usual semantics.

-All properties marked as REQUIRED in section `Entry list`_ MUST be queryable with all mandatory filter featrues.
+All properties marked as REQUIRED in section `Entry list`_ MUST be queryable with all mandatory filter features.
 The level of query support REQUIRED for other properties is described in `Entry list`_.

 When provided as an URL query parameter, the contents of the :query-param:`filter` parameter is URL-encoded by the client in the HTTP GET request, and then URL-decoded by the API implementation before any further parsing takes place.